marccjansen/marccjansen.github.io/_pages/about.md

 🗽
 ---
-I'm a senior data scientist at [Amazon](https://www.amazon.science), working on data products and optimization within the Seller Fees team.
+I'm a senior data scientist at [Amazon](https://www.amazon.science), based in New York City.
+At Amazon I'm working on data products and optimization within the Seller Fees team.

 Before joining Amazon, I helped build and deliver data skills and digital leadership programs as a product director at [Decoded](https://www.decoded.com).